Integrating service for multi-disciplinary effect

 A referral to one member of the Client Service is a gateway to all services, and as most clients have multiple needs, agencies work in multi-disciplinary teams to manage clients together.
+This enables agencies to:

 - reduce the number of meeting that clients need to attend

 - develop and manage highly integrated treatment plans